 While Walnut Creek is not part of this week's power shutoff, we could be in the target zone in the future.
 If you haven't already updated your contact information with PG&E, take a moment to do so in order to get advance warning.
 To receive zip code alerts via phone call please dial 1-877-9000-PGE to enroll.
 Alerts will be delivered via automated call.
 To sign up for text alerts, text "ENROLL" to 97633.

 We also ask that you register for notifications from the City, by registering through our WC Alerts.
+That is as simple as texting WCALERT to 888-777.
 As more details become available, we will send updates to those who have registered and post information on our social media channels.
 The City has established a non-emergency power outage hotline at 925-256-3555.

 For a reminder on how to prepare your family and home for a wildfire evacuation please see the Contra County Residents Guide.